Astana Anyar bombing: Perpetrator

 Police General Listyo Sigit Prabowo revealed that the perpetrator was classified as "red status" from the National Counter Terrorism Agency (BNPT) deradicalization program, indicating that at the time he was released from the prison, he was still prone to being and capable of returning to his radicalist and extremist ways easily and still had some Islamic radicalism and Islamic extremism.
 General Listyo also added that the perpetrator was very difficult to be deradicalized as the perpetrator is an extreme avoidant and hard to be approached.
 During his time in prison, he always attempted to ideologically convert his fellow prisoners.
 He also rejected any attempts of deradicalization.
 Neighbors reported that the perpetrator was asocial.

-A motorcycle used by the perpetrator was secured by the police, and police attempted to track the identity of the owner to cover the possible perpetrator identity.
+The police secured a motorcycle used by the perpetrator, and police attempted to track the identity of the owner to cover the possible perpetrator identity.
 The owner, as matched by the police registry was found.
 It later discovered that the owner, had already sold the motorcycle some years ago prior the attack, but apparently the buyer did not change the motorcycle's police registration information.
 Knowing that the perpetrator was not the buyer and was almost being accused as the terrorist, the former owner issued his clarification to the media and stated that he is not part of the terrorist network, and his former motorcycle current condition and whereabout were out of his knowledge.

 The perpetrator's wife hysterically cried in distress after knowing that her husband killed himself after committing the bombing.
 The neighbor who noticed her distress came to the perpetrator's family's dorm room only to learn that an unknown person sent the picture of the perpetrator's disintegrated remains to her phone.
 However, the neighbor noticed that sometime later, two unknown people came to the couple's room and took away the family without talking and just left the room.
 It later revealed that she was taken by her family.
 His family and his wife family both rejected to receive the perpetrator's remains after knowing that he is a terrorist.
 Eventually, his wife family accepted the remains to buried it properly.